CodeYourFuture/fundamentals-course/lesson-4.md

+# WARNING: This content is a work-in-progress and MAY CHANGE

 # Intro to Programming 4

 ## zombies, plants, fishtanks, draw() function...
 How is all this relevant in the real world?